 North Coast EMS previously approved, jointly with Napa County, the Emergency Medical Dispatch program at CALFIRE ECC in St. Helena, which is the 9-1-1 dispatch center for Lake County.
 We also previously approved the air medical dispatch plan for Lake County to utilize a single dispatch frequency by REACH Flight Guard upon activation by the St. Helena ECC.
-CALFIRE Fortuna is also approved as the Del Norte and Humboldt air medical dispatch center.
-We continued EMD program approval of Eureka PD and CAL FIRE Fortuna and plan to conduct a process & meeting in Humboldt County to ensure EMD program complaince, address related issues and facilate discussion of dispatch procedures, including those involving the Psychiatric facility (Sempervrens).
-Our goal is to reduce non-emergency requests through the 9-1-1 dispatch system and optimize use of ambulances especially during the pandemic.
+The CALFIRE ECC in Fortuna is approved as the Del Norte and Humboldt air medical dispatch center.
+We continued EMD program approval of Eureka PD and CAL FIRE Fortuna conducted a process & meeting in Humboldt County to ensure EMD program complaince, address related issues and facilate discussion of dispatch procedures, including those involving the Psychiatric facility (Sempervrens = SV).
+We reached consensus on a guidence document that should help reduce non-emergency requests through the 9-1-1 dispatch system and optimize use of ambulances.

-Assuring appropriate maintenance of EMS related communications systems We plan to continue to work with each county, hospital and provider to help ensure future Med Net and/or field to hospital Communication Systems integrity.
-We also have participated in communications to help improve 12-lead ECG transmission to the STEMI Receiving Center in Humboldt County.
+Assuring appropriate maintenance of EMS related communications systems

+We plan to continue to work with each county, hospital and provider to help ensure future Med Net and/or field to hospital Communication Systems integrity.
+We also participated in communications to help improve 12-lead ECG transmission to the STEMI Receiving Center in Humboldt County.
+In Humboldt, we conducted an assessment of the redundant MCI Mtn.
+Top Repeaters and the JPA Board released